awsdocs/amazon-ecr-user-guide/doc_source/image-retag.md

 1. Use the `--image-tag` option of the put\-image command to put the image manifest to Amazon ECR with a new tag\.
 In this example, the image is tagged as *2017\.03*\.
 **Note**
-If the `--image-tag` option is not available in your version of the AWS CLI, upgrade to the latest version\.
-For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) in the *AWS Command Line Interface User Guide*\.
+If the `--image-tag` option isn't available in your version of the AWS CLI, upgrade to the latest version\.
+For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.

    ```
    aws ecr put-image --repository-name amazonlinux --image-tag 2017.03 --image-manifest "$MANIFEST"
    ```

 1. Verify that your new image tag is attached to your image\.
-In the output below, the image has the tags `latest` and `2017.03`\.
+In the following output, the image has the tags `latest` and `2017.03`\.

    ```
    aws ecr describe-images --repository-name amazonlinux
    ```

-   Output:
+   The output is as follows:

    ```
    {